Vatalx/prueba/README.md

 ## How to compile this proyect:

 We use Wall and Wextra as options to request or suppress warnings

-<b>Wall: </b>This enables all the warnings about constructions that some users consider questionable, and that are easy to avoid (or modify to prevent the warning), even in conjunction with macros
+<b>Wall: </b>This enables all the warnings about constructions that some users consider questionable, and that are easy to avoid (or modify to prevent the warning), even in conjunction with macros.

 <b> Wextra: </b>This enables some extra warning flags that are not enabled by -Wall.
 (This option used to be called -W. The older name is still supported, but the newer name is more descriptive.)
 ```shell
 $ make